Skip to content

 EURAF board

 Bohdan, a professor at the Czech University of Life Sciences, has dedicated nearly two decades to researching and teaching about tropical and temperate agroforestry systems.
-As a former president of the Czech Association for Agroforestry (CSAL) and a practicing agroforestry farmer, he has been a pivotal member of the EURAF board since 2022.
+As a former president of the Czech Association for Agroforestry and a practicing agroforestry farmer, he has been a pivotal member of the EURAF board since 2022.
 His vision for EURAF is to further foster it as the premier European organisation for agroforestry, actively engaged in advocacy, knowledge sharing, and expanding farmer-led collaborative networks.

 Julia, a Project Officer at the German Agroforestry Association (DeFAF), has been passionate about #agroforestry since her student days.
 She believes it’s a vital tool for transforming land use and has gained valuable experience through her work in rural development, protected area management and agroforestry education with the DeFAF.
 Julia envisions EURAF as a powerful international advocate for farmers and their associations, promoting future-oriented agriculture through agroforestry.